alpmestan/servant/tutorial.md

 ### Creating "an empty `Resource`"

-There's only one way to create a `Resource` to which you can support for some operations later on: `mkResource`.
+There's only one way to create a `Resource` (to which you can add support for some operations later on): `mkResource`.

 ``` haskell
 mkResource :: String